 A metal suspension system should be used for the coffered panels and the drywall with the addition of a few simple transition clips.
 The clips are a small add per room, plus the cost of drywall supplies and labor.
 While these are nominal, they will add to your coffered ceiling cost.

-PDF Armstrong Easy Elegance Coffered Ceiling Panels Install FAQs
+PDF Armstrong EASY ELEGANCE Coffered Ceiling Panels Installation FAQs